gvwilson/sys-tutorial/src/fs/index.md

     -   Which is incredibly vague
 -   Files and directories capabilities are shown in [%t capabilities %]

-[%table tbl="capabilities.tbl" caption="Unix File and Directory Capabilities" %]
+[%table slug=capabilities tbl=capabilities.tbl caption="Unix File and Directory Capabilities" %]

 -   Read and write make sense
 -   Execute makes sense on files